 Keep up with the latest data and most popular content.

-USAFacts is a not-for-profit, nonpartisan civic initiative with the single most comprehensive and understandable source of government data.
-Learn more about USAFacts and how we operate here.
+USAFacts is a not-for-profit, nonpartisan civic initiative making government data easy for all Americans to access and understand.
+Learn more about USAFacts and its principles here.

 You can absolutely use our data!
 It’s really your data.
 It is shared under a Creative Commons license and we do ask that you credit USAFacts when using our curated material.
 We also love to see what users create – be sure to tag us @usafacts on Twitter, Facebook, and Instagram.